 I’m still working on losing my last 10 pounds, and with letting go of the fear that the weight will come back, but I have the gift of a stronger, healthier, happier me, and that is the greatest gift of all.

-– You have to be a little bit selfish.
-My good friend and business partner says that often of what it took for her to be successful as an elite rower.
+My good friend and business partner said that often of what it took for her to be successful as an elite rower.
 For most of the rest of us, getting healthy and staying that way takes the same consistent dedication.
 Put yourself first by making challenging workouts and nourishing meals your top priority.

-– Find physical activities you love enough to do them until you sweat, and do them often.
-Nobody ever lost a lot of weight without sweating hard, or by working out just a couple of times a week.
+...enough to do them until you sweat, and do them often.
+Nobody ever lost a lot of weight without sweating hard, or by working out 4+ times per week (Side note: Most people will eventually need some strength training in there, too.).
 The human body is the only machine that breaks down if you don’t use it.
 Never forget that.

-– Take the focus off food.
 I am not one of those people who sees food as just fuel for the body.
-I love to cook, I love to eat, but I have realized that I can be satisfied with a whole lot less than I thought I could.
+I love to cook, I love to eat.
+But I have realized that I can be satisfied with a whole lot less on my plate than I thought I could.
 Eat good food, when you’re truly hungry for it, and let your stomach, not an overloaded plate, tell you when to stop.
 If you want to eat but you’re not really hungry figure out what’s missing and address it, don’t mask it by eating more.

 Losing weight and getting fit are hard work and both take time.
 Getting off course every now and then isn’t the end of the world, nor is it a reason – nor an excuse – to give up on yourself.
 One foot in front of the other, day by day, row on!